storacha/specs/Pinning Service.md

 3. Users could revoke and rotate tokens as they wish.

 :::info
-This also creates an oportunity for implementing better [pinning service][] clients issue short lived tokens per operation and remove the need for keeping tokens secret.
+This also creates an opportunity for implementing better [pinning service][] clients issue short lived tokens per operation and remove the need for keeping tokens secret.
 :::

 > [@ipld/dag-ucan](https://www.npmjs.com/package/@ipld/dag-ucan) library could be used to issue such tokens

 ### Request ID

 Pinning service uses `requestid` field to uniquely identify pinning requests.
 We extend IPFS [pinning service][] specification with additional constraint.

 Pin request MUST be identified with a `requestid` derived from the pin request.
-More specifically it shoud be a CID of the CBOR encoded `Pin` object with a `sha256` (multi)hash.
+More specifically it should be a CID of the CBOR encoded `Pin` object with a `sha256` (multi)hash.
 In typescript this can be encoded as follows:

 ```ts
 import type { Link, DID } from "@ipld/dag-ucan"